webdriverio-boneyard/webdrivercss-adminpanel/doc/domains.markdown

 * if all Tests have the same status, this is the TestGroup status
 * if a Test is IN_PROGRESS or NOT_STARTED, the TestGroup status is IN_PROGRESS
-* if no Test is IN_PROGRESS and a Test NEEDS_ACTION or is MISSING, the TestGroup status is NEEDS_ACTION
+* if no Test is IN_PROGRESS and a Test NEEDS_ACTION, the TestGroup status is NEEDS_ACTION
 * if no test needs action or is in progress and one test is FAILED, the TestGroup status is FAILED

-A TestGroup
+* if no test needs action, is in progress or failed and one test is ABORTED, the TestGroup status is ABORTED

 ## Build